utdata/icj-project-template/README.md

 Nunjucks has special [tags to apply logic](https://mozilla.github.io/nunjucks/templating.html#tags), like looping through data.

-Data used in the project must be saved as a JSON fle in the `src/njk/_data/` folder.
+Data used in the project must be saved as a JSON file in the `src/njk/_data/` folder.
 There are some examples in the project, including `library.json`.
 While not the full file, this is an example of an array of key-value pairs:

 ```json
   "books": [